Bonds

 Fixed-interest Bonds

-• Fixed-interest bonds are debt instruments which accrue consistent coupon rates throughout their tenure.
+• Fixed-interest bonds are debt instruments that accrue consistent coupon rates throughout their tenure.
 These predetermined interest rates benefit investors with predictable returns on investment irrespective of alterations in market conditions.

 • Creditors have the benefit of being aware of the receivable interest amount periodically within the long term investment schedule.